mclearc/webpage/pdfs/PDFProgram.md

     Robert R. Chambers Conference
 ...

-\noindent Friday's conference session will all take place in Mabel Lee Hall ([Google map link][]), room 230.
+\noindent Friday's conference session will take place in Mabel Lee Hall ([Google map link][]), room 230.
 Saturday's session will be in Architecture Hall ([Google map link][]), room 127.
 Coffee and light pastries will be available prior to, and in between, sessions.